odbvue/odbvue/apps/wiki/guide/apis/oracle-ai-database.md

 **Together, Oracle Database and ORDS** turn the database into a full-featured, REST-enabled data platform for modern application development, combining powerful data management, procedural logic with PL/SQL, and RESTful integration capabilities.

-::: details Note on implement business logic in PL/SQL
+::: details Note on implementing business logic in PL/SQL
 > Using PL/SQL for business logic can be a good idea, but it depends on several factors.
 Here are some points to consider:
 >
 > **Advantages**